jszczerbinsky/ShadowEngine/README.md

-# What is ShadowBuild?
+# What is ShadowEngine?
-ShadowBuild is a .NET framework for creating 2D games.
+ShadowEngine is a .NET framework for creating 2D games.
 It's focused on RPG games, but You can use it to create any other kind of games.
-ShadowBuild is a good choice for creators, that want to create a small game without using giant game engines.
+ShadowEngine is a good choice for creators, that want to create a small game without using giant game engines.

 # Current state
-ShadowBuild is not released yet, but it's going to be soon in an alpha state.
-Probably there will be a ShadowBuild CLI too, that will be used to fast setup a new ShadowBuild project or edit Your an existing project configuration.
+ShadowEngine is not released yet, but it's going to be soon in an alpha state.
+Probably there will be a ShadowEngine CLI too, that will be used to fast setup a new ShadowEngine project or edit Your an existing project configuration.

 # License
 MIT License